The Student Accounts Office at King’s is part of the Bursar’s Office.

 The University of King’s College offers a variety of housing options, along with several meal plan choices.
 A complete breakdown of relevant residence fees may be found online at ukings.ca.

 First year students applying for residence accommodations are responsible for payment of three separate fees:

-All deposits and fees are to be paid to the University of King’s College and not Dalhousie University.
-Residence is filled on a first come, first-served basis.
-The application fee and room confirmation deposit should be paid as quickly as possible.
 Students are required to leave residence each term within twenty-four hours after their last scheduled exam or academic commitment.
-Students may be permitted to occupy a room after this time at the discretion of the Dean of Students.
-For charges and conditions, students should consult with the Dean of Students and the King’s Student Accounts Office.
+Students may be permitted to occupy a room after this time at the discretion of the Residence Office.
+For charges and conditions, students should consult with the Residence Office and the King’s Student Accounts Office.
 For information on dates, see “Residence Dates”.

 Residence students who are not registered at the University of King’s College will be charged the University Athletic Fee and College Fee per term and should consult with the King’s Student Accounts Office for options regarding term invoices and payment of residence fees.